Juvenile Delinquency: What Makes Teenager Commit a Crime?

 Peer Pressure – Neighborhood Influence

-The people that the minor associates with can have a dramatic effect on what choices they make when they are away from home.
+The people that the minor associates can have a dramatic effect on what choices they make when they are away from home.
 Peer pressure is a very real thing, and minors will often act out in front of their “friends” so that they feel accepted and are a part of a group and ids reasons for juvenile delinquency.

 In more dangerous neighborhoods you may also see children acting out in fear of gang activity.
 Minors make choices to protect themselves or to impress gang members to protect their own safety.
 Peer influence and personal safety can lead to a life of crime for any minor.